mr-bt/manager.README/README.md

 4. **Representing Our Team:** I represent our team both within and outside the organisation.
 I work to ensure that our team's achievements are recognised and that our needs and concerns are addressed.

 5. **Influencing Decisions:** I work to influence decisions that benefit our team and the organisation.
-Remember that a company is not a sum of all departments but a product of everyone interactions.
-We can only win toguether.
+Remember that a company is not a sum of all departments but a product of everyone's interactions.
+We can only win together.

 6. **Setting Context and Expected Outcomes:** I aim to provide clear context and expected business outcomes so everyone understands our company's needs and priorities.
 I believe in the power of alignment and shared understanding in achieving our goals.
 This would be aligned with the company strategy and our strategy.